 In April 2017 we convened a workshop of stakeholders from across academia, business and regulation to consider developments and directions related to "consentful" use of personal data.
-This report summarises and sysnthesis our discussions from those two days as a means of encouraging conversation and collaboration, and acting as a roadmap for the development of a digital economy that puts individuals in control.
+This report summarises and sysnthesises our discussions from those two days as a means of encouraging conversation and collaboration, and acting as a roadmap for the development of a digital economy that puts individuals in control.

 Five Pillars Five 'pillars' are crucial to the development of a consentful digital economy; developments are required in all five, and they reinforce (or weaken) one another.

 - Law & Regulation: Regulation is a major driver for industrial change.
-Not unsurprisingly, the EU’s General Data Protection Regulation dominated discussion in this area.
+Not surprisingly, the EU’s General Data Protection Regulation dominated discussion in this area.
 Future law and regulation should be informed by a deeper scientific understanding of consent, and behaviour, as some of the assumptions that have been made in the past have led to unsuccessful attempts to deploy "consent"; such as the maligned 'cookie law'.

 - Citizens: Consent should put citizens in control of what their personal data is, or isn’t, used for.
 The attitudes, knowledge and beliefs of citizens will affect how information and choices are delivered, and even whether there is any demand for more consentful products and services.
 Citizens' attention is often captured by failures of security or consent, but it does not necessarily follow that attention translates into increased literacy and capability that would aid citizens in making decisions about their personal data.